klauspost/compress/README.md

 `Twain` is a much more realistic benchmark, and will be closer to JSON/HTML performance.
 Here speed is equivalent or faster, up to 2 times.

-Without assembly.
+**Without assembly**.
 This is what you can expect on systems that does not have amd64 and SSE 4:
 ```
 benchmark                            old ns/op     new ns/op     delta
 BenchmarkEncodeDigitsSpeed1e4        571065        647787        +13.43%